-PS: The background of the DX160 in combination with the IT04 was almost pitch-black with zero level of hissing.
+PS: The background of the DX160 in combination with the IT04 was almost black with nearly zero (very weak) level of hissing.

 The iBasso DX160 has en energetic subbass presentation, which shows good depth extension and quantity for a DAP in this price category.
 The intensity of this area is neither too little nor too much and is sufficient for most genres.
 For example, the subbass depth, rumble and quantity in songs like Portishead’s “It Could Be Sweet” or Massive Attack’s “Angel” is on a pretty good level.